 Do you enjoy smoothies?
 Are you unsure what foods to add to make sure the smoothie is healthy and tastes good?
 Maybe you follow a paleo diet or primal eating protocol and are thus clueless as to where to start.

 I’m your guy.
 I am the creator of Toadally Primal Smoothies and am here to help you.
 This list includes what I believe to be the best smoothie ingredients.
 I include way more foods beyond this list but these are, by far, my top 15.
-If you make smoothies frequently with a food that is not on this list then please let the world know by leaving a comment below!

 My favorite smoothie ingredient that the world does not know about.
 It’s one of my smoothie “secrets” that I am not revealing to you!
 Avocados are full of nutrition.
 Gives smoothies a smooth and creamy texture.
 Full of fiber without a single gram of sugar.